remyblok/remyblok.github.io/_posts/2022-03-01-Power Automate Flow Cancel Button.md

 ![Cancel all Complete](/assets/2022-03-05/cancel-flows-complete.png)

-So now there an no longer any running flows left in your history.
+So now there are no longer any running flows left in your history.
 As said, flows can take a while to actually cancel their running actions.

 ![No more flows](/assets/2022-03-05/no-flows.png)